CST BLOG: Lab Expectations

 21-EMG-75937 Figure 1

-PCM-1 (G2000) Antibody #5213
+centriole marker_PCM-1 (G2000) Antibody #5213

 21-EMG-75937 Figure 3

-Mouse retina stained with ProLong® Gold Antifade Reagent with DAPI #8961, Neurogranin #79519, and S6 #5548
+IF analysis of mouse retina using ProLong® Gold Antifade Reagent with DAPI #8961, Neurogranin #79519 (green), GFAP #3656 (cyan), and S6 Ribosomal Protein #5548 (red).

 To avoid recommending products that give nonspecific patterns (e.g., nucleolar labeling with a mitochondrial marker) in a specific protocol or species, the product was given a 0 for the class it was evaluated in if nonspecific pattern was observed.

-For the purpose of this test, each antibody was tested in triplicate in a single well of a 96-well plate diluted at the recommended dilution in 100 uL of antibody diluent.
-Incubation of primary antibody was performed at 4°C overnight.
+For the purpose of this experiment, each antibody was tested in triplicate in a single well of a 96-well plate diluted at the recommended dilution in 100 μL of antibody diluent.
+Incubation of the primary antibody was performed at 4°C overnight.
 Primary antibodies were labeled using host-appropriate Alexa Fluor® 488 conjugated secondary (Anti-rabbit IgG (H+L), F(ab')2 Fragment (Alexa Fluor® 488 Conjugate) #4412 or Anti-mouse IgG (H+L), F(ab')2 Fragment (Alexa Fluor® 488 Conjugate) #4408) antibody diluted at 1:500.
 Incubation of secondary antibodies were performed in the dark at room temperature for one hour.
 96-well plates were analyzed by high content analysis including a laser scanning image cytometer to generate MFI data and an automated imager to generate 200X images of DAPI and the 488 channel.

 When using cytoskeletal markers, the most experimental flexibility is gained by using a Phalloidin conjugate—a phallotoxin that tightly binds to filamentous actin.
 Because this is a non-antibody method of labeling, it allows you to conserve host species for other markers.
 Phalloidin has one downside for use—it is incompatible with methanol permeabilization or fixation.